-- a genuine interest in the well-being and personal development of the Curate with... - a clear focus on empowering and enabling the Curate to develop his/her ministerial identity, understanding, skills and confidence.
+- a genuine interest in the well-being and personal development of the Curate with... - a clear focus on empowering and enabling the Curate to develop their ministerial identity, understanding, skills and confidence.

-2.8 The Context of Pastoral Supervision
+2.7 The Context of Pastoral Supervision

-The following practical matters should be discussed and agreed by Curate and Training Minister
+The following practical matters should be discussed and agreed by Curate and TI